 Think of Tigger!
 Mackerel tabbies are beautiful, stripey cats a little like zebras.
 The original Whiskas cat is a black silver mackerel tabby, although they have now also used a Classic Silver tabby, and even a spotty one too.
 Black silver mackerel tabbies are a real favourite of ours.

 The Spotted silver tabby British Shorthair

 The spotted gene is an additional gene that works on top of the underlying tabby pattern.
 The spotting gene is not yet fully understood, but there are two main theories to explain it.
 The first is that the spotting gene is a mutation and a unique and additional gene.
 The second is that spotted cats are simply mackerel tabbies that have been bred over the years in such a way that the stripes have become interrupted to the extent that they now appear like spots.
-There is some evidence of this because some mackerel tabbies can look almost spotty at times, and some spotties can look almost like mackerels.
+There is some evidence of this because some mackerel tabbies can look almost spotty at times, and some silver spotties can look almost like mackerels.
 Of course, this could be due to a selection of polygenes.

 The Classic silver tabby British Shorthair